xXleowXx/gitlab-charts/doc/installation/index.md

 ## Requirements

-In order to deploy GitLab on Kubernetes, the following are required:
+To deploy GitLab on Kubernetes, the following are required:

 1. kubectl `1.16` or higher, compatible with your cluster ([+/- 1 minor release from your cluster](https://kubernetes.io/docs/tasks/tools/)).